frankiegu/flutter_talk/posts/markdown/flutter-is-not-react.md

 than bring in boatloads of confusion to your project, which is probably not favorable for you if you're learning Dart for the first time.

-## Not a WebView
+## Draws its own Widgets
-Yet another major difference between Flutter and React (both React for the Web and React Native) is that while React  is a virtual DOM designed to render to HTML, Flutter is a different beast entirely, drawing its own widgets, like a game would.
-This makes it easier to build fast, responsive, UI's, right from the jump, as Flutter doesn't have to compensate for the abstraction that the HTML DOM provides.
+Yet another major difference between Flutter and React (both React for the Web and React Native) is that while React by default targets OEM widgets, Flutter is a different beast entirely, drawing its own widgets, like a game would.
+This makes it easier to build fast, responsive, UI's, right from the jump.

 ## No XML syntax
-As an extension of [the above point](#not-a-webview), Dart has no XML-like syntax, because **it is not producing XML or any other markup**.
+Dart has no XML-like syntax,
+because **it is not producing HTML, XML or any other markup**.

 For a while, there has been a quite heated discussion open about adding a "DSX" syntax to Flutter [[5]], and I highly doubt that it will end throughout the